BrianNewsom/Moosik/README.md

 You're great!
 Thanks for wanting to help out.

 The logic behind Moosik lives in app/scripts/main.js and app/scripts/audio.
 For readability, it is distributed among files, with the main control loop in main.js.
 Dependencies live in bower_components (though they're not all bower, hooray hackathon code).
-This is all packaged together into app/scripts/moosik.min.js by a grunt task **uglify:all_src**.
+This is all packaged together into app/scripts/moosik.min.js by a grunt task *minify*.

 ### Design Flow
 1. Fork the repository.